Friday, June 24, 2016

 Street Vendors out in full force

-Rental bicycles, and motor-scooters jammed the roadway, filling spaces between the golf carts.
-Boats coming into the harbour were at their maximum capacity for passengers.
-Amazing considering just a few years ago the island was deserted from the end of spring break until students were released for summer vacations.
+Rental bicycles and motor scooters jammed the roadway, filling spaces between the golf carts.
+Boats entering the harbour were at their maximum capacity.
+Amazing considering just a few years ago, the island was deserted from the end of spring break until students were released for summer vacations.
 Local hotels have been reporting record-breaking occupancy rates for the entire year.
 There doesn’t seem to be a slow season on Isla Mujeres anymore.

 Hundreds and hundreds of golf carts

 Everyone appeared to be enjoying the warm water and brilliant sunshine.
 Restaurant waiters hustled to and fro with drinks and food.
-They don’t seem to have a problem keeping their weight at a manageable level; back and forth trudging through the hot sand hundreds of times a day.
-It’s a great workout.
+They don’t seem to have a problem keeping their weight at a manageable level, trudging through the hot sand hundreds of times a day.
+Maybe I should get a job!

 The next summer solstice full moon is predicted for 2062.
 Lawrie will be 120 years old.
 He says he’ll be there celebrating!
 Me, at 111 years old?
 I’ll probably still be battling fat cells.